mosip/mosip-infra/deployment/sandbox-v2/README.md

 * Create a user 'mosipuser' with strong password, same on all machines
 * Make `sudo su` passwordless.
 * All machines in same subnet.
-* All machines accessible using hostnames defined in the inventory file (.ini) that you are using.
+* All machines accessible using hostnames defined in `hosts.ini`.

 ### Console
 Console machine is the machine from where you will run Ansible and other the scripts.
 You must work on this machine as 'mosipuser' user (not root).